Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have worked on drafting the core entities an relationships of telemedicine application.

 I have contributed in adding ER diagram with patient, doctor, and appointment entities for telemedicine application.

+I have drafted database schema with ER diagram for project overview.